ThomasTaus/Nest/ReadMe.txt

 It is an R-package that allows you to simulate allele frequency trajectories (under neutrality and with selection) and estimate the effective population size (Ne).
 You can also load sync-files in R and polarize allele frequencies (e.g. for the rising allele).

+PLEASE NOTE: All functions of the Nest package are also available in the poolSeq package (https://github.com/ThomasTaus/poolSeq), which provides additional functionality.
+It is therefor recommended to use poolSeq instead of Nest.

  ---------------
 | Prerequisites |